chrede88/home-ops/docs/setup.md

 talosctl apply-config -f controlplane-thor.yaml -n 10.10.30.3 --insecure talosctl apply-config -f controlplane-baldr.yaml -n 10.10.30.4 --insecure
 ```
+This should be last time I need to use the `--insecure` flag.

 To setup the talosconfig I need to change the endpoint.
 It's currently set to localhost.

 ```zsh